How To Remove Water Spots From Cars

 With car water spots, the sooner you spot and remove them, the better.
 You can prevent them from coming back with these five tips.

 Wash, Dry, and Wax in the Shade.
 The sun’s heat can dry the water droplets very quickly, leaving you with water spots.
-Eliminate the exposure to heat and sunlight and you are off to a great start by minimizing the chances of water spots appearing due to evaporation.
+Eliminate the exposure to heat and sunlight, and you are off to a great start by minimising the chances of water spots appearing due to evaporation.

 Install a Water Filter.
 You can fix hard water by installing a filtration system to prevent mineral deposits from sticking to your car’s finish.
-These water filters can be attached to your water outlet in treating hard water.
+These water filters can be attached to your water outlet to treat hard water.

 Install Car Paint Protection.
 Although not a preventative measure, it does definitely help with addressing water spots as they appear.
 Thanks to the hydrophobic properties of a ceramic or graphene coating, water spots will still appear, but have difficulty binding, making it a lot easier to treat than a non-coated surface.